Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Computation of the Ozsv ath--Szab o contact invariants

 \subsection{The computation of the invariants}

-\begin{lemma} All tight contact structures $\xi_i$ on $Y_{\infty}$ are homotopic and have $3$-dimensional homotopy invariant $\theta(\xi_i)= - 4$ \end{lemma} \begin{proof} The homotopy between all the contact structures $\xi_i$ was proved in \cite[Proposition 2]{giroux:3} therefore we can compute the $3$-dimensional homotopy invariant on $\xi_0$, which has a Stein filling $(V_{\infty}, J_{\infty})$ obtained by attaching a Stein handle on a Legendrian right-handed trefoil knot with Thurston--Bennequin invariant $0$ (see Figure \ref{topsurg.fig}).
-It is easy to see that $c_1(J_{\infty})=0$, $\chi(V_{\infty})=2$, and $\sigma(V_{\infty})=0$, therefore the formula for the $3$-dimensional homotopy invariant in \cite[Definition 4.2]{gompf:1} yields $\theta (\xi_0)=-4$. \end{proof} \begin{lemma}[{\cite[Theorem 3.12]{ghiggini:3}}] All tight contact structures $\eta_{i,j}$ are homotopic and have $3$-dimensional homotopy invariant $\theta (\xi_i)= - 6$. \end{lemma} The reference computes $\frac{\theta}{4}$ for $i=0$ or $i=n$, but the proof can be extended to all cases without modification.
+\begin{lemma} All tight contact structures $\xi_i$ on $Y_{\infty}$ are homotopic and have $3$-dimensional homotopy invariant $\theta(\xi_i)= - 4$ \end{lemma} \begin{proof} The homotopy between all the contact structures $\xi_i$ was proved in \cite[Proposition 2]{giroux:3}.
+Therefore we can compute the $3$-dimensional homotopy invariant of $\xi_0$, which has a Stein filling $(V_{\infty}, J_{\infty})$ obtained by attaching a Stein handle on a Legendrian right-handed trefoil knot with Thurston--Bennequin invariant $0$ (see Figure \ref{topsurg.fig}).
+It is easy to see that $c_1(J_{\infty})=0$, $\chi(V_{\infty})=2$, and $\sigma(V_{\infty})=0$.
+The formula for the $3$-dimensional homotopy invariant in \cite[Definition 4.2]{gompf:1} is